British sitcom

+British Christmas TV programming has a long-standing tradition of heavily featuring comedy and sitcoms in the schedules, often with episodes that capture holiday spirit, and sometimes emotional moments.
+Christmas specials have allowed sitcoms such as The Royle Family and Only Fools and Horses which finished regular series programming to continue for over a decade.

 From the late 1950s to the late 1980s situation comedy proved to be one of the richest sources of public discourse on class in British life.
+During the 30 years from the end of the 1950s to the late 1980s sitcom provided one of the best windows on the British class system.

 Writing for the British Film Institute in 2003, Phil Wickham, film and TV critic and author of several books about British TV, concludes:

 Sitcoms have had an important influence on British life in the last 40 years.
 They have made us think about ourselves by making us laugh at our own absurdity.
 Good sitcoms are a kind of virtual reality - they reflect the rhythms of everyday life, the pain of the human condition and, of course, the joy of laughter.

 Early years

 Beginnings

 The origins of British TV sitcoms trace back to radio comedies of the 1940s and 1950s like Hancock's Half Hour, which aired on BBC Radio in 1954, British TV sitcoms were initially inspired by American comedy formats, but they quickly developed their own style that highlighted dry wit, social satire, and the nuances of British life.
 Early shows of the 1950s often featured archetypal British characters such as the staff and pupils in Whack-O! and the various facets portrayed in Hancock's Half Hour, and set the stage for what would become the British TV sitcom genre.
 They were set in post World War II working-class or domestic environments, highlighting issues of class, family dynamics, and British culture, while The Army Game, ITV's first sitcom, parodied the life of army conscripts during the last years of the National Service which ended in 1963.